The Green Regime

-The Green Regime is a villainous professional wrestling stable performing in WWE on the SmackDown and NXT brands and on sister promotion Lucha Libre AAA Worldwide (AAA).
-The group is composed of leader, Chelsea Green and The Secret Hervice tag team consisting of Piper Niven and Alba Fyre.
-Green is the current AAA World Mixed Tag Team Champion with Ethan Page in their first reign as well as the current and inaugural Women's United States Champion in her second reign, while Green and Niven are a one-time WWE Women's Tag Team Champions.
+The Green Regime is a professional wrestling tag team performing in WWE on the SmackDown brand.
+The team is composed of leader, Chelsea Green, and Piper Niven.
+Green is a former two-time and the inaugural WWE Women's United States Champion and the current WWE Women's Champion in her first reign while Green and Niven are one-time WWE Women's Tag Team Champions.

 In August 2023, Green and Niven formed a tag team to defend the WWE Women's Tag Team Championships, with Niven replacing Green's former tag team partner Sonya Deville who had suffered an injury and had to relinquish her half of the titles.
-In December 2024, Green became the inaugural Women's United States Champion and formed The Green Regime stable with the addition of Fyre.
+In December 2024, Green became the inaugural Women's United States Champion and formed The Green Regime stable with the addition of Alba Fyre, who left the group in April 2026 after departing WWE.
+Since Fyre's departure and Niven's 2025 injury, the group as been on hiatus.

 History

 Green and Niven tag team partnership (2023–2024)

 On the July 17, 2023 episode of Raw, Chelsea Green and Sonya Deville defeated Liv Morgan and Raquel Rodriguez to win the WWE Women's Tag Team Championship.
 On August 7, however, Deville was reported to have suffered an ACL injury and had to relinquish her half of the title.
 On the August 14 episode of Raw, despite Green wanting to hold auditions for a new tag team partner, a returning Piper Niven took her half of the tag team titles and declared she would be Green’s new partner.
 Although Chelsea has touted herself as a two-time champion, WWE recognizes this change as a continuation of Green's original title reign with Deville and ending Green's reign with Deville at 28 days.
 On October 31 at Night 2 of NXT: Halloween Havoc, Green and Niven defeated Chase University (Thea Hail and Jacy Jayne) to successfully retain their titles.
 On the December 18 episode of Raw, Green and Niven lost the titles to Kayden Carter and Katana Chance, ending their reign at 126 days and Green's individual reign at 154 days.
 On the January 8, 2024 episode of Raw, Green and Niven failed to regain the titles in a rematch.

 At Night 2 of the 2024 WWE Draft, Green and Niven were drafted to the SmackDown brand.
 At Clash at the Castle: Scotland on June 15, Niven faced Bayley for the WWE Women's Championship but failed to win the title despite interference from Green.
 On November 2 at Crown Jewel, Green and Niven battled in a fatal four-way tag team match for the WWE Women’s Tag Team Championship but they lost.